thinkdream/abac-explained/README.md

  ```

  `P` contains the list of all accessible `OT` named `R`.
 Each `Ac` can contain any of the `UA` plus `own` and `any`
+ The CRUD rules adds difficulty on determining the right attributes for a user that have multiple attributes.

  ```
  ...